Lioba Asia E. Piluden

 L.A.
 Piluden is from Mount Data, Bauko in Mountain Province, and Baguio City.
-She graduated with a BA in Language and Literature from the University of the Philippines Baguio where she is currently taking up a Master’s degree.
+She graduated with a BA in Language and Literature from the University of the Philippines Baguio where she is currently taking up a master’s degree.
 She was a creative writing fellow for various national writers’ workshops hosted by UP Baguio, Ateneo de Manila, UST Center for Creative Writing and Literary Studies, and the UP Likhaan Institute for Creative Writing.
-She served as full-time faculty at St. Mary’s School of Sagada in Mountain Province where she was also coordinator for the school’s Indigenous Peoples’ Education (IPED) program.
+She served as full-time faculty at St. Mary’s School of Sagada in Mountain Province where she was also the coordinator for the school’s Indigenous Peoples’ Education (IPED) program.
 She writes fiction and nonfiction as a member of the Ubbog Cordillera Writers’ Group.
 She writes for The Baguio Chronicle.
-At present she teaches undergraduate courses in UP Baguio.
+At present, she teaches undergraduate courses at UP Baguio.

 BLL 107 (Principles and Theories in Reading and Writing);

 PI 100 (The Life and Works of Rizal)

 - Piluden, L.A.
 2022.
 “Balitok, the Creation of the Ili, and the Decentering/Recentering of the Land in Ibaloy Folklore and Literature.”
 In Hulagway: Bahay ng Salita, 62-70.
 Manila: National Commission for Culture and the Arts